Prattsburgh Budget Explainer

 $842

-fails (contingency)
+If it fails (contingency)

 $612

 Estimates use full equalized market value and district-wide projected tax rates ($8.81 per $1,000 for 2025-26, $11.88 per $1,000 if the revised 2026-27 budget passes on June 16, and approximately $8.64 per $1,000 under a contingency budget where the levy is capped at the prior year).
 STAR exemption amounts (Town of Prattsburgh): Basic STAR $31,900 (2025-26) and $29,100 (2026-27); Enhanced STAR $89,500 (2025-26, NYS Tax Department) and approximately $81,500 (2026-27 estimate).
 Your actual bill varies by town based on each township's equalization rate set by the state.
-If your assessed value differs substantially from your home's market value (most notably in Pulteney, where the equalization rate is 0.76), enter market value for a more accurate estimate.
+Note for Pulteney residents: Pulteney has completed a town-wide reassessment effective for 2026-27, moving its equalization rate from 0.76 to 1.0 — assessed values are being reset to full market value, so use your new assessed value (which should now approximate market value) when estimating.
+The projected $11.88 rate also assumes roughly 2% growth in the district's total taxable property value, per the district's June 9 budget presentation; slower growth would push the rate slightly higher.
 Use this as a planning estimate, not a final bill.

 Look up your parcel to find your home's assessed and full market value: Steuben County · Yates County (Pulteney is in Yates; most other district towns are in Steuben.)